FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Experiments

 \subsubsection{Long/Short Caption Image-Text Retrieval}

 To comprehensively evaluate image-text alignment under varying linguistic complexity, we conduct experiments on both short and long caption retrieval tasks.
 Short-text retrieval (Flickr30k~\citep{young2014image}, MSCOCO~\citep{lin2014microsoft}) assesses basic semantic matching, while long-text retrieval requires fine-grained understanding of detailed descriptions and complex visual scenes.
+For short-text retrieval, we employ the validation set of MSCOCO and the test set of Flickr30k, which are widely used benchmarks for assessing image-text alignment models.
 For long-text retrieval in English, we use the 1K subset of ShareGPT4V~\citep{chen2025sharegpt4v} and the full test set of DCI~\citep{urbanek2024dci} following the protocol of Long-CLIP~\citep{zhang2025long}.
 For Chinese, we evaluate on LIT-CN, DCI-CN, and DOCCI-CN for long-text, and Flickr-CNA~\citep{xie2023ccmb} and COCO-CN~\citep{li2019cococn} for short-text.
+We employ the validation set of COCO-CN and the test set of Flickr-CNA.
 These datasets cover diverse content and caption styles, providing a robust evaluation of multilingual performance.
 As shown in Table~\ref{table_retrieval_en} and Table~\ref{table_retrieval_cn}, FG-CLIP 2 achieves consistent improvements across all settings, with particularly strong gains on long-text retrieval, highlighting its superior capability in fine-grained vision-language alignment. \TODO{Notably, FG-CLIP 2 outperforms Meta CLIP 2~\citep{chuang2025metaclip2}, the current multilingual SOTA, on both language settings, despite using a smaller ViT-L/16 backbone with 1.0 billion parameters compared to Meta CLIP 2's 1.8 billion parameter ViT-H/14.
 This highlights the effectiveness of our training paradigm in achieving stronger performance with reduced model scale.}